pfalcon/yaota8266/README.md

 .../yaota8266$ make
 make targets:
-  help              This help page print-rsa-modulus Print the RSA modulus line for copy&paste into config.h rsa-keys          Generate RSA keys and print the RSA modulus line for copy&paste into config.h verify            Check RSA key, config.h and compiled "yaota8266.bin"
+  help              This help page update-configs    Create config.h if not exists and/or insert current RSA modulus in config.h print-rsa-modulus Print the RSA modulus line for copy&paste into config.h rsa-keys          Generate RSA keys and print the RSA modulus line for copy&paste into config.h verify            Check RSA key, config.h and compiled "yaota8266.bin"